manyawalavalkar/manyawalavalkar/README.md

 # 💫 About Me:
 I'm currently on the track to finishing my master's degree in Human Language Technology.
 I am looking to explore NLP in AI as well as machine learning in general.
+I am also pursuing data analytics as a secondary interest.

 ## 🌐 Socials: